EMDK/docs/edge/source/guide/tutorial/tutCreateProjectAndroidStudio.md

 	![img](images/CreatingProjectAndroidStudioImages/main_activity.jpg)

 	>Note: The `\assets` folder is not present in the project structure by default unless you have created any profile.
-But, you can add it by simply right clicking the `app` directory and selecting `Assets Folder` under `Folder` option.
+But, you can add it by simply right clicking the `app` directory and selecting `Assets Folder` under `New > Folder` option.

 	![img](images/CreatingProjectAndroidStudioImages/add_assets_folder.jpg)

 	![img](images/CreatingProjectAndroidStudioImages/assets_folder_creating.jpg)

 	Click "Finish" and this is how `\assets` folder can be manually added to the project structure.

 	![img](images/CreatingProjectAndroidStudioImages/assets_folder_created.jpg)